Tag Archive for: Home Staging for Resale

 When listing a home while relocating, every decision has a ripple effect.
 Your timing, your sale price, and your buyer’s confidence all play a role in whether your move goes smoothly.
 If your current home isn’t listed properly, you may face delayed closings, moving company scheduling issues, low offers, or costly negotiations that could throw off your relocation plans.
 Properly listing your home with a local real estate expert ensures your home sale is handled strategically, avoiding surprises that can derail even the most carefully planned relocation.
 Everything starts with properly listing your home.

-For my buyer clients who also need to sell, I personally vet and interview local real estate listing agents in your area to find the perfect match.
+For my relocation buyer clients who also need to sell, I personally vet and interview local real estate listing agents in your area to find the perfect match.
 Using my 25+ years of real estate experience, I evaluate each agent’s online presence, past sales, active listings, photography standards, and staging knowledge.
 I even review social media profiles, online reviews, and LinkedIn pages to understand who communicates professionally and who prioritizes results over sales volume.

 The Homes Sold for MORE™ Standard